syndio/qa-interview-dashboard/README.md

 ## Overview

 For this QA technical take-home challenge, you will QA a simple Syndio dashboard.
 (Note that the dashboard has intentional issues.)
-This is not a timed exercise, but we do not expect it to take much of your time.
+This is not a timed exercise, and we do not expect it to take much of your time.

 ### Instructions to run the dashboard